-In "Bohemian Rhapsody," the highly anticipated biopic of Freddie Murphy's life released in November 2018, his Irish love Jim Hutton is played by Armagh actor Aaron McCusker.
+In "Bohemian Rhapsody," the biopic of Freddie Murphy's life released in November 2018, his Irish love Jim Hutton is played by Armagh actor Aaron McCusker.

 Jim Hutton, a "handsome and charismatic Irishman," worked as a hairdresser in London before meeting the music icon and becoming his lover.